Imperial Household Agency criticized for poor handling of Princess Mako tabloid attacks

 “The statement was lengthy and the legal language he used was too complex, so it’s hard to gather what message he was trying to convey,” said Mori, adding that the “excessive commentaries that followed also did a disservice to the couple.”

 In fact, attention on the issue has since been amplified.
-For example, Mori points to a recent TV news show in which the anchors debated Komuro’s financial situation and speculated on his decisions and the mindset behind it.
+For example, Mori points to a recent TV news show in which the anchors debated Komuro’s financial situation, speculating on his decisions and the mindset behind them.

 Similar media coverage on Komuro has spurred a feeling of unease — even causing people to rally against their marriage in the streets.